 A SHOW FOR MAD MEN

-This was particularly true in Portugal; the “mass effect”, the closeness to the action, the feeling of freedom of movement, and the lack of proper crowd control gave too many opportunities for unruly spectators to do shenanigans.
-The cars getting more powerful and faster only accentuated the existing problem; there was reports of service crews finding blood, hair, and severed fingers stuck in the wings and ducts of the cars while performing repairs.
-The rally drivers had reported many spectator problems over the years; having rocks and snowballs thrown at their cars, fans purposely putting obstacles in the road or powdering a tarmac corner with gravel or sand, possibly to try and induce a crash for the spectacle and/or to “help” the car back on the road.
-This simply cannot be thought of today!
+Here’s when we must fall back into the pop culture hype and mention that there were unconfirmed reports of service crews finding blood, hair and severed fingers stuck in the wings and ducts of the cars while performing repairs.
+Notwithstanding, rally drivers had reported many spectator problems over the years; having rocks and snowballs thrown at their cars, fans purposely putting obstacles in the road or powdering a tarmac corner with gravel or sand, possibly to try and induce a crash for the spectacle and/or to “help” the car back on the road.

-(C) Article by Jay Auger – website owner & author
+(C) Article by Jay Auger – website owner, chief editor & author

 (Images & videos are the property of their original owners)